With customer groups you can limit what categories, products, and content your customer can see by assigning them to a certain group.

 - If you chose Percentage off the Regular Price:

-- Go to Customers > Customer Groups, edit each group, and you'll see a field where you can input the percentage off.
+- You will see a field where you can input the percentage % off.

 - If you chose Exact Amount: